discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3005/5c253f4657e2133f.png" width="571" height="56">

+# Editing Discourse Configuration

 Edit `app.yml`:

     nano containers/app.yml

 (We recommend Nano because it works like a typical GUI text editor, just use your arrow keys.
 Hit <kbd>Ctrl</kbd><kbd>O</kbd> then <kbd>Enter</kbd> to save and <kbd>Ctrl</kbd><kbd>X</kbd> to exit.
 However, feel free to choose whatever text editor you like.)

-- Edit as desired, but at minimum you must set `DISCOURSE_DEVELOPER_EMAILS` and `DISCOURSE_HOSTNAME`.
+- Set `DISCOURSE_DEVELOPER_EMAILS` and `DISCOURSE_HOSTNAME`.

 - If you are using a 1 GB instance, set `UNICORN_WORKERS` to 2 so you have more memory room.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2979/e6fedbde9b471880.png" width="565" height="172">

-If you set `DISCOURSE_HOSTNAME` to `discourse.example.com`, this means you want to host our instance of Discourse on `http://discourse.example.com/`.
+If you set `DISCOURSE_HOSTNAME` to `discourse.example.com`, this means you want your Discourse available at `http://discourse.example.com/`.
 You'll need to update the DNS A record for this domain with the IP address of your server.

-# Mail Setup

 **Email is critical to notifications in Discourse.
-If you do not configure email before bootstrapping you will have a broken site.**
+If you do not configure email before bootstrapping you will have a broken site!**

 - If you already have a mail server, put your existing mail server credentials in the `app.yml` file.